AI4EPS/EPS88_PyEarth/docs/exercises/project.md

 - a polished Jupyter notebook that contains your data analysis, visualizations and explanatory text.
 - the underlying data sets you used in your analysis
 - exported PDF of the Jupyter notebook
+- each person is required to upload one submission.
+If it is a collaborative project, please note that and inclue names of the group mebers, limted to a maximum of three members.

 **Choice of problems and data**